 Perched on a hill with views across the paddocks to the Ocean in the distance, Eagle Bay Brewery has a relaxed vibe, with polished service from a well run team.

-Close to Dunsborough and just up the road from the white sands of Eagle Bay, it’s a greta venue for couples who want a fun, relaxed wedding with stunning scenery.
+Close to Dunsborough and just up the road from the white sands of Eagle Bay, it’s a great venue for couples who want a fun, relaxed wedding with stunning scenery.

 Some couples will opt for a beach ceremony at Eagle Bay, and then their guests can head to the Brewery for cocktail hour and pre-reception drinks.

 There’s some killer spots for photos on property - shaded bush areas, rolling paddocks and with the ocean in the distance is magic.
-Eagle Bay beach is just a short drive away, and it’s always amazing to zip down to Eagle Bay towards sunset for a some coastal photos.
+The beach is just a short drive away, and it’s always amazing to zip down to Eagle Bay towards sunset for some coastal photos.

 Private Properties and Backyard Parties